Lessons

 • (preferred) Taken on an electronic tablet, with a pdf printout (usually only a single page) of the notes put into the student's online folder after their lesson.
 The student or their parents should print out a copy of this pdf and store it in a 3-ring binder.
 They do not need to bring this binder to lessons.
 More advanced students may want to skip the paper printout and view their notes on a tablet or computer.

 • Written in a spiral notebook.
 This should be a typical notebook-paper size, with the spiral on the left (not the top).
-An easy, inexpensive, and environmentally responsible way to provide a spiral binder is to use one previously used for a school class.
-Usually there are quite a few blank pages left after the class notes are removed.
+You can use a spiral binder previously used for a school class - usually there are quite a few blank pages left after the class notes are removed.

 For Home Practice